 Race registration: Ultrasignup.com

-Entry fee for the Marathon is, $40 until March 31st, $50 until June 30th, and $60 to race day.
+Entry fee for the Marathon is $40 until March 31, $50 until June 30, and $60 on race day.
 No refunds or transfers.
-All requests will be ignored.

-Pre-registered runners may pick up their race packets before the start of their event,
+Pre-registered runners may pick up their race packets info TK

-All 50 mile Ultra runners and 26 mile Marathon finishers will receive a medal.
-Awards go to top three male and female winners in both races.
+All 50-mile Ultra runners and 26-mile Marathon finishers will receive a medal.
+Awards go to the top three male and female winners in both races.

-Aid stations will provide water, peanut butter & jelly sandwiches, salt, watermelon, sweets, gu gels, electrolyte drink, oranges, and bananas.
+Aid stations will provide water, peanut butter & jelly sandwiches, salt, watermelon, sweets, gu gels, electrolyte drinks, oranges, and bananas.

 There are two aid stations (2 & 10) (5 & 7) on the course for crew to meet with their runner.
 Crew will be restricted to those two aid stations.
-Any crew providing assistance, outside of theses designated aid stations, will result in a disqualification for the runner.
+Any crew providing assistance outside of these designated aid stations will result in a disqualification for the runner.